 These days, there is, de facto, a mismatch between what is asked of business leaders (in the short term) and what business leaders should actually do (in the longer term).
 People turn to politicians and education for the answers.
-But industry also need to take action itself.
+But the industry also needs to take action itself.
 There is no obligation for Belgian companies to publish quarterly figures.
 Do they really have to, just because analysts request it?
 Imagine if a business leader had 12 months to get things done instead of just 3 months.
 What would then all be possible within an organisation?
 Business leaders need to be courageous to break through old ways of working.

 Recommendation 2: Make customers a part of management.

 My father was a GP.
-He diagnosed patients and they then thanked “Mr. Doctor”.
+He diagnosed patients and they then thanked “Mr Doctor”.
 These days, patients first search on Google before contacting their GP.
 The GP then needs to convince them that their diagnosis is incorrect.
 In the past, things were also very straightforward in companies: a few men in tailor-made suits on the top floor said what had to be done, according to a clear hierarchy.

 Today, customers want to help decide which course to take.
 With new technology, customers can be actively involved, in the form of co-creation, open data initiatives, profit sharing, etc.